 The last thing you want is for your knee pain to return, and we are experts at helping you to keep it away.

 Our therapists also excel at post-operative management of all your knee surgeries.
-Contact us to find out more about knee physiotherapy in Essendon, Blackburn and North Melbourne.
+Contact us to find out more about knee physiotherapy in Essendon and Blackburn.

 The knee joint requires elements of strength, stability, mobility and balance to operate effectively.